 They have a library of unit tests that they try to keep down under 5 seconds to run (when we talked it was 16 seconds and they were unhappy).
 With tools like NCrunch, developers can run the unit tests continuously while they write the code.
-That makes the lifetime of a simple bug is in seconds!
+That makes the life of a simple bug seconds!
 They fix the bug by hitting “undo” a few times till the tests pass again.
 No debugging.

-Their dogfood and self-host programs also find a lot of bugs when they are missed by the integration testing.
+Their dog food and self-host programs also find a lot of bugs when they are missed by the integration testing.